-Coverage and progression in music is woven into our annual Learning Journey overviews for each Base.
+Coverage and progression in music is woven into our annual Learning Journey overviews for each Base using the Charanga Music Scheme as a tool to support quality teaching and learning.
 Music lessons are planned discretely into termly overviews and are delivered as part of a wider learning journey for the term.
-Alongside this, children are taught singing as a whole-school ensemble through weekly singing assemblies and perform regularly through seasonal performances for harvest, Christmas, Easter and at the end of the school year.
+Alongside this, children are taught singing as a whole-school ensemble through singing assemblies and perform regularly through seasonal performances for harvest, Christmas, Easter and at the end of the school year.
 Our curriculum is enriched through external tutors providing specialist tuition, such as brass tuition, for classes.
-We also have a school choir who perform within the local community.
+We also have a school singing group who perform within the local community.
 Some children take up extra 1-2-1 instrument tuition within school across a range of instruments, including guitar, piano and violin.

 Assessment in music is teacher-led and ongoing and follows the school's curriculum progression overview.
 Teachers use a range of practical approaches to assessment such as questioning, observation and discussion throughout teaching as well as assessing performance and compositions.
 Evidence of work in music is recorded in individual learning journey books and on working displays within the classroom and across the school.